 This happens when stock brokers give you misleading or deceitful information about an investment product.
 This could be outright lying or omission of crucial facts where brokers “forget” to give you important information.
 This information is usually relevant to your decision about whether you should invest in a product or not.

-Ponzi schemes are fake investments that can only continue to exist as long as there are funds from new investors to pay fake returns to earlier investors.
-When there are no more new investors, the scheme falls apart.
+Ponzi schemes are fraudulent investments that can continue to operate only as long as funds from new investors are used to pay purported returns to earlier investors.
+When no further investors are available, the scheme collapses.

-A “Pump-and-Dump” scheme is when a stock is built up through false claims.
-Often, the people behind the scheme have already bought it and will post untrue statements about the targeted stock, often on social media, claiming the company is planning to release a development causing the stock price to jump drastically.
-In response, other individuals take the bait and purchase the stock, causing the price to increase.
+A “Pump-and-Dump” scheme occurs when a stock is artificially inflated through false claims.
+Often, the people behind the scheme have already bought it and will post false statements about the targeted stock, typically on social media, claiming that the company plans to release a development that would cause the stock price to jump drastically.
+In response, other individuals take the bait and purchase the stock, thereby increasing the price.
 As soon as that happens, the people behind the stock dump it, leading to the new investors losing money.

 Before an online broker can make trades on your behalf, you must give them permission.
 There are two main types of investment accounts – non-discretionary and discretionary investment accounts.
 The former grants you more control over your account as your broker must have written or verbal instructions to act on your behalf before making any trades.
 The second type of account, a discretionary account, gives your broker more clout as they do not need approval below a certain level to make trades on your behalf.